ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 results in a predictable and reliable outcome or experience."

-Kundalini Yoga is a technology, which includes the practice of meditation using mantras, i.e., words and sounds, which are chanted or repeated in a special language called Gurmukhi, a Sanskrit derivation, that connects the mind with the inner sound current.
+Kundalini Yoga is a technology, which includes the practice of meditation using mantras, i.e., words and sounds, which are chanted or repeated in a special language called Gurmukhi, a Sanskrit derivation, that connects the mind with the inner sound current, as well as the use of mudras.
 The words 'guru' and 'mukhi' literally mean "from the mouth of the guru".
 Although Gurmukhi is a spoken language, it has poetic aspects made especially for spiritual writings, i.e., words and sounds by which one can experience the exaltation of the spirit.
 The chanting of a mantra is considered the highest form of meditation.
-It includes 1) a mudra, i.e., a hand gesture or static hand posture (see Gyan mudra below), 2) a particular breathing pattern or cycle, and 3) a prescribed sound current or Naad.
+It includes 1) a mudra, i.e., a hand gesture or static hand posture (see passive gyan mudra below), 2) a particular breathing pattern or cycle, and 3) a prescribed sound current or Naad.

 "The two most important things in your body are the upper palate, which

-entire nervous system, and the tip of the tongue, which affects the central
+the entire nervous system, and the tip of the tongue, which affects the

 There are 84 meridian points on the roof of the mouth, which the tongue stimulates as the word is repeated.
 These meridian points stimulate the hypothalamus, and the pituitary gland in the brain directly and immediately influence glandular function, which in turn alters and transforms mood, thought, emotions, behavior and physical health.
 See Meditation for Everybody.